Hare Krishna!

 Soon after a downtown centre was set up in Dawson Lane and when Castlefield House was closed in 1985, the devotees rented a house in Clontarf, still tending every day to the preaching centre at Dawson Lane.
 A little while later the devotees left Clontarf and for a brief period moved to an organic farm in Navan Co.
 Meath, traveling each day to the Dawson Lane centre.
 Yet again though, after a short period, a new devotee base was established in Dunlaoire.

-That also did not last long and after another short stay in a rented house in Stillorgan, we opened our first restaurant, ‘the Golden Avatar’, which was situated on Crow street in the Temple Bar area of the city, this became both a temple and a residence for the devotees.
+That also did not last long and after another short stay in a rented house in Stillorgan, we opened our first restaurant, “The Golden Avatara”, which was situated on Crow street in the Temple Bar area of the city, this became both a temple and a residence for the devotees.
 The Sunday feast attendance increased to over 120 again, as it had done in both Belvedere Place and Castlefield House and it seemed the risk taken to rent such a high profile location was fully justified.

 Unfortunately, owing to very high overheads and changing personnel, the project had to be dropped in 1988 and the devotees were on the move again, this time to Ratoath Co.
 Meath.
 A hall was hired each week in Dublin city centre for the Sunday Program.

 A little over a year after the closure of the temple/restaurant in Crow St, a new Temple was opened, one street down in Temple Bar and aptly named Temple Lane.
 For over two years, festivals and events were hosted there and this attracted a new but veteran preacher to Dublin, Tribhuvanatha.
-After the lease was finished in Temple Lane in 1992, Tribhuvanatha began another centre a few yards up the street, this time on the more high profile Dame St., at its intersection with Georges St. Hence thousands of cars and pedestrians passed each day witnessing the huge lettering of ‘Hare Krishna Centre’ thus many people got their first experience of the movement.
+After the lease was finished in Temple Lane in 1992, Tribhuvanatha began another centre a few yards up the street, this time on the more high profile Dame St., at its intersection with Georges St. Hence thousands of cars and pedestrians passed each day witnessing the huge lettering of “Hare Krishna Centre” thus many people got their first experience of the movement.

 However, by 1995 we were out of a lease again and devotees searched around for yet another location for our wandering congregation.
 By Govardhana Puja that year we were in that new location on South William St and for 18 months, under the stewardship of Mahotsaha we set up a temple again.
-After 18 months however, we were on the road yet again and after a short occupancy at a property in Ringsend, owned by John and Abhaya Leader, a new approach was initiated.
+After 18 months however, we were on the road yet again and after a short occupancy at a property in Ringsend, owned by John and Abhaya Leader, it was clear a new approach was initiated.

-So it is with huge delight and excitement that we can announce, as of **/**/2017 that after 14 years of leasing and paying rent on our Abbey Street restaurant and temple, we now own it!
-Yes with the help of our bank and ISKCON UK (particularly Bhaktivedanta Manor & Soho) we have been able to borrow all the funds needed (€1.1 million) and therefore after 44 years of preaching in Dublin, ISKCON owns some prime real estate!
+So it is with huge delight and excitement that we can announce, as of June 2017 that after 14 years of leasing and paying rent on our Abbey Street restaurant and temple, we now own it!
+Yes with the help of our bank and ISKCON UK (Bhaktivedanta Manor & Soho) we have been able to raise all the funds needed (1.1 million euro) and therefore after 44 years of preaching in Dublin, ISKCON owns some prime real estate.

 For all who have participated in whatever way over the last 44 years we thank you deeply and seek your blessings for the ongoing future success of spreading Lord Caitanya’s and Srila Prabhupada’s mission in the capital of the emerald isle!